 - a non-parent carer of a child – someone who cares for the child at least 128 nights a year and is not in a relationship with either parent.

 Family Tax Benefit: a tax subsidy to help with the cost of raising children, subject to an income test, and available for single parents, a non-parent carer, and grandparent carers.
-Find out more at the Family Tax Benefit section of the Department of Human Services website.
+Find out more at the Family Tax Benefit section of the Services Australia website.

 Child Support: An ongoing periodic payment made by a parent to another parent or non-parent carer for the benefit of a child following the end of a marriage or other relationship.
 The arrangement may include a parenting plan.
 Payment will cease if the parents have reconciled for 6 months or more.
-Find out more at the Child Support Services section of the Department of Human Services website.
+Find out more at the Child Support Services section of the Services Australia website.

 If you are concerned that asking for child support puts you at risk, call the Centrelink Families Line and speak to a social worker.
 The Families Line numbers and other useful numbers can be found on the Centrelink phone numbers page.

-Parenting Payments: If you care for a child under 8 years old (if single) or under 6 (if you're partnered) this payment acts as an income support payment while you're a young child's main carer.
-Find out more at the Parenting Payments section of the Department of Human Services website.
+Parenting Payments: If you care for a child under 8 years old (if single) or under 6 (if you’re partnered) this payment acts as an income support payment while you’re a young child’s main carer.
+Find out more at the Parenting Payments section of the Services Australia website.

 Income Support PaymentsTOP

-Low Income Health Card: A concession card to get cheaper health care and some discounts if you're on a low income.
-Find out more at the Low Income Health Card section of the Department of Human Services Website.
+Low Income Health Card: A concession card to get cheaper health care and some discounts if you’re on a low income.
+Find out more at the Low Income Health Card section of the Services Australia Website.

 Rent Assistance: if you qualify for another Centrelink payment, and also pay rent, you may be eligible for a regular extra payment.
-Find out more at the Rent Assistance section of the Department of Human Services website
+Find out more at the Rent Assistance section of the Services Australia website

 Other services offered by CentrelinkTOP

 Job Search Services: A range of services provided to help you in your search for a job.
 Centrelink service centres provide access to computers and printers, and provide information on looking for a job.
-Find out more at the Job Search service section of the Department of Human Services website.
+Find out more at the Job Search service section of the Services Australia website.

 In order to receive certain payments, you may have mutual obligation requirements.
 Mutual obligation requirements mean you may need to apply for jobs, do training or study in order to qualify for a support payment.
 You may get exemptions from the mutual obligation requirements if you are homeless or facing domestic violence.
-Read more about mutual obligation requirements and exemptions.
+Read more about mutual obligation requirements and exemptions for family and domestic violence.

 A complete list of all the Centrelink payments and services can be found at the Centrelink website.